GD-DSir/Habit_Tracker/README.md

 An example habits.json file is included, the file can be deleted or habits removed via the interface.

 # Use application
+If habits.json exists and contains data:
+Statistics will be displayed in the stat pane.
+The buttons of the menu pane are clickable and program can be navigated:
+- Button 1: Log Progress
+  Clicking Button 1 will replace the buttons on the menu pane with a scrollable list of buttons with habit names.
+Clicking on the name of habit to be logged will trigger a pop-up prompting the user to confirm.
+  When confirmed one of 3 pop-ups will be displayed:
+  - Pop-up 1: 'habit_name' was successfully logged current streak 'habit_streak'
+  - Pop-up 2: The current streak for habit_name has reset was 'habit_streak' currently 1
+  - Pop-up 3: habit_name was logged 'hours'h:'minutes'm ago, Please try again later
+- Button 2: Open Habit Menu
+- Button 3: View Additional Stats

+If habits.json does not exist or is empty.